HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/information/confidentiality/index.md

 -   **[Deleting passwords from properties files](../confidentiality/cfg_fips.md)**
 The configuration tasks might require you to write security-sensitive information, such as passwords, into multiple properties files.
 When you no longer need this security-sensitive information for your configuration, you should remove them and move the files to a safe place or set the file permissions so that only authorized users can read them.
 -   **[HCL DX Server and HCL Web Content Manager - Information related to GDPR)](../confidentiality/HCL_DX_ServerandHCL_WCM_GDPR.md)**:
-Reference this topic for guidance for clients to prepare their own compliance with various laws and regulations, including the European Union General Data Protection Regulation.
-HCL is neither a controller nor a processor as defined by the GDPR.
+Refer to this topic for guidance on ensuring compliance with various laws and regulations, including the European Union General Data Protection Regulation (GDPR).